Memo to SftP NYC

 If you are an astute observer, you may pick out these principles traveling through Cuba.
 We did not need government officials, union representatives, or prominent intellectuals to tell us what they are.
 The lack of advertisement even at the busiest tourist corner of Havana reflects the social constraints exerted on market forces.
 The complete lack of police presence, even at 2 a.m. in an area with vibrant nightlife, the absence of homelessness, loitering youth, panhandling, and general wretchedness speak loud and clear about human welfare and security.
 Even when the buildings and sidewalks are in disrepair, music, art, and people in the community filled the public spaces.
 And of course, the hospitals—the successes of the Cuban healthcare system in taking care of its own people need no further elaboration.
 Lesser known is Cuba’s leading role in global health.
 We visited Escuela Latinoamericana de Medicina (ELAM) and met students from Congo, Chile, Palestine, and the United States (who came from underserved communities) on full scholarships; these students are trained with the socialist philosophy that sees health not as a mere biological problem but also a social issue, which prepares them to be able to serve their own community upon completion of training by gaining an understanding of their own geographical, political, and cultural contexts.
 This act of internationalism is but a small part of the renowned Cuban medical brigade that provides humanitarian aid to all corners of the world—to New Orleans after Hurricane Katrina, Africa during the Ebola outbreak, Syria after the recent earthquake, to name only a few.

 Claudia, a young woman we met during the visit to Centro de Inmunología Molecular (CIM), was among the medical volunteers at the peak of COVID-19 infection.
 She was not a physician but a scientist working on the now-approved SOBERANA vaccine.
 As the US blockade deprived Cuba access to the Pfizer or Moderna vaccines, they had to develop their own.
 After devoting hundreds of hours in the labs producing the basic research before vaccines can be mass manufactured, she spent months in Venezuela educating local communities on public health measures and helped distribute the million doses of SOBERANA donated from Cuba.
 We were deeply moved by such an embodiment of science in the service of humanity.
-It’s important to acknowledge that not every Cuban medical or science student is like Claudia—she told me as much; many trainees have left the country in pursuit of higher pays as physicians and scientists, and many are quitting their education to earn hard currency from the nascent tourist industry.
-The realization that we are the tourists still haunts the memory of this encounter.
+It’s important to acknowledge that not every Cuban medical or science student is like Claudia—she told me as much; many trainees have left the country in pursuit of higher pays as physicians and scientists, and many are quitting their education to earn hard currency from the nascent tourist industry (of which we are the consumers).
 Meanwhile, Cuba’s pharmaceutical development is not entirely humanitarian, as SOBERANA under international patent rights allow for its sales and distributions in higher income countries to boost Cuba’s export.
 The market still dictates many facets of Cuban life.

 I am reminded of Huey Newton’s famous phrase: revolution is a process.
 If we simply take Cuba’s achievements in medical internationalism, scientific achievement, as well as the new 2022 Family Code that granted unprecedented rights to women, elderly, and LGBTQ+ communities—a demonstration of popular democracy through which millions of votes were casted and thousands of debates, consultations, and public events were held—as discrete victories of progress, we may find exemplary counterparts in Western Europe.
 But seeing the Cuban society as an agent in world history, we can draw a few unique lessons for our own struggle to overcome capitalism.